niomartinez/bybit_bot/PROGRESS_SUMMARY.md

 ## Current Status

 Order placement for entry orders with bundled Stop Loss (SL) and Take Profit (TP) is largely functional.
-Significant effort has been made to refine signal validation logic to prevent placing orders for stale setups where the price has already moved beyond the hypothetical TP or where the SL would be invalid relative to the current market price. `OrderExecutor.check_order_status` has been made more robust.
-TP price journaling to the database and CSV has been improved. **Logic for cancelling stale `PENDING_ENTRY` orders based on current market price vs. SL/TP/Entry has been implemented.**
+Significant effort has been made to refine signal validation logic to prevent placing orders for stale setups.
+Logic for cancelling stale `PENDING_ENTRY` orders based on current market price vs. SL/TP/Entry has been implemented.
+The handling of very old, untraceable pending orders (`historical_notfound`) has been refined.

 ### Key Accomplishments (Since Last Update):